avinetworks/servicemesh/README.md

  `export CTRL_PASSWORD=<password>` - The AVI Controller password

  `export MCP_URL=<Galley_URL>:<GalleyNodePort>` - The endpoint to contact Galley.

  `export CTRL_IPADDRESS=<AVI_API_SERVER_ADDR>` - The AVI controller API endpoint with port if applicable.

- Post these steps - one can simply start the AMC service using: `./servicmesh`
+ `export STATIC_RANGE_START=<N/S IP Range start>` - The start address of your n/s IPAM range.

+ `export STATIC_RANGE_END=<N/S IP Range end>` - The end address of your n/s IPAM range.

+ `export CIDR=<ip>/<mask>` - The CIDR information of your n/s IPAM.

+ `export CLOUD_NAME=<String>` - The name of your kubernetes cloud in AVI.

+ `export MASTER_NODES=<ip:port>` - The IP:port information of the Kubernetes API server.

+ `export SERVICE_TOKEN=<string>` - The service token to authenticate with the kube API server.
+Must have admin privileges.

+  Execute the following commands in order:
+    -  ./servicemesh-cloud
+    -  ./servicemesh-amc

-#### Running AMC inside the cluster
+#### Deploy AMC using Helm

- If you are running inside a kubernetes cluster, then a lot of automation is provided out of the box.
+ If you are running inside a kubernetes cluster, then a lot of automation is provided out of the box using helm charts.
 Please follow the below steps to run it:

  - Clone the code.
+ - Ensure tiller/helm is installed in your cluster.
- - `cd servicemesh/k8s_tmpl`
+ - cd servicemesh/helm/amc
- - Edit the secret.yaml file and update it with the relevant information by encoding it to base64.
+ - Edit the `values.yaml` file and add appropriate values.
- - `kubectl create -f secret.yaml`
- - `kubectl create -f deployment.yaml`
+ - cd ../helm
+ - helm install ./amc
+ - You may want to build the docker images using multi-stage docker builds (requires docker version > 17) by simply using `make docker` from the root directory of the project.

+After you execute the above helm command successfully, ensure that your AMC deployment is running as expected.
+Following changes can be observed:

+   -   A new cloud with the name provided in the values.yaml should be created in your AVI Controller.
- The above should bring up a POD in your kubernetes cluster running the AVI Mesh Controller.
+   -   A service engine should be placed on your kubernetes cluster running in the form of a DaemonSet.
+   -   All appropriate network/dns should be configured as mentioned in the values.yaml file and wired up to this cloud.
+   -   The istio resources would be synced to AVI in the form of AVI data model objects.